Prof Maia Green - research

 Much of my work derives from ongoing engagement in the issues I write about through working in the development sector as a social development specialist in Tanzania and internationally.
 I have expertise in several core social development areas including poverty , social policy, social protection and public sector reform .

-My current work explores new technologies of social organisation in the form of civil society organisations and participatory institutions in Tanzania and internationally.
+My recent work explores new technologies of social organisation in the form of civil society organisations and participatory institutions in Tanzania and internationally.
 Some of this work was undertaken as part of the DFID funded Religions and Development Research Programme at the University of Birmingham.
+My recent work, cnducted while I was a Senior Fellow with Research on Poverty Alleviation in Tanzania examines the relation between culture and economic change and the implications of the transition to the growth agenda for development policy and practice in Tanzania.